grisu/gricli/src/main/resources/help/commands/cd.md

-Command:	cd [dir]
+Command: cd <dir>

-Changes the current directory.
+Changes the current job directory.

+Can be used in conjunction with the 'pwd' and 'ls' commands to explore the file system.
+The command also sets the job global 'dir' which determines where relative paths start from.

+Parameters:

-    dir : the path to the new current directory
+    dir    : The path to the new current directory.

+Example usage:

+    cd ~/myfiles